opencv/opencv/modules/legacy/doc/expectation_maximization.rst

     :param samples: Samples from which the Gaussian mixture model will be estimated.

-    :param sample_idx: Mask of samples to use.
+    :param sampleIdx: Mask of samples to use.
 All samples are used by default.

     :param params: Parameters of the EM algorithm.